SkepticMystic/breadcrumbs/README.md

+> [!IMPORTANT]
+> Breadcrumbs has recently been rewritten from scratch, and is available in the V4 beta (downloadable via the Obsidian BRAT plugin).
+If you're an existing user, see here for more info about the changes: https://github.com/SkepticMystic/breadcrumbs/blob/master/V4.md.
+> The following documentation has been rewritten for V4.

 Breadcrumbs is an Obsidian plugin that lets you add structured hierarchy to your notes, then view/traverse that structure in various ways.

 Internally, Breadcrumbs uses a graph to represent this structure (much like the regular Obsidian graph, except now, links have _direction_ to them).
 You tell Breadcrumbs about the structure of your notes, it builds this directed graph, and then lets you visualise and navigate the graph.